Matt Duffy Preview, Player Props: Royals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.25 team ERA ranks 16th across all league pitching staffs.
+- The Cubs have a 4.23 team ERA that ranks 15th among all league pitching staffs.

-- Cubs pitchers combine to give up the ninth-fewest home runs in baseball (135 total, 1.1 per game).
+- Cubs pitchers combine to allow 136 home runs (1.1 per game), the eighth-fewest in baseball.

-- The righty last appeared on Sunday against the Toronto Blue Jays, when he went three innings, allowing eight earned runs while giving up eight hits.
+- The left-hander last pitched on Saturday against the Toronto Blue Jays, when he threw five innings, allowing three earned runs while giving up six hits.

-- The 31-year-old has put up an ERA of 5.71, with 7.9 strikeouts per nine innings, in 21 games this season.
-Opposing hitters have a .274 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.